sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-12-31-client-side-performance-testing.md

 In old time (like 10-15 years ago), the web was totally different then now.
 At that time there were less type of client and less client side processing.

-But, now a days, spatially after Web - 0 booming, we see client has become more smarter, more functionality there as well as new innovation through new technology.
+But, now a days, spatially after Web-0 booming, we see client has become more smarter, more functionality there as well as new innovation through new technology.

 And, we have seen hardware become cheaper.
-So, client also started using local hardware not like as old time , fully depends on server.
+So, client also started using local hardware not like as old times , fully depends on servers.

 So, in performance engineering context, if we only do performance testing and monitoring of server, it does not make any sense.
 We will be missing a lot of performance issues based on client functionality.